JussiJR/OpenGL-project/README.md

-# Project is in Development and is estimated to be finished before christmas! - 1.12.2024 (Finniah calendar system)
+# Project is in Development and is estimated to be finished before christmas! - 1.12.2024 (Finnish calendar system)

 # Information about project: